ZhuangPeiyu/ReLoc/Readme.md

 # ReLoc: A Restoration-Assisted Framework for Robust Image Tampering Localization

 # Overview
-This is the implementation of the method proposed in "ReLoc: A Restoration-Assisted Framework for Robust Image Tampering Localization" with Pytorch( gpu version).
+This is the implementation of the method proposed in "ReLoc: A Restoration-Assisted Framework for Robust Image Tampering Localization" with Pytorch(1.9.0 + cu102).
 The aim of this repository is to achieve robust image tampering localization.
 # Network Architecture!
 ![image](https://github.com/ZhuangPeiyu/ReLoc/blob/main/models/ReLoc.png)
 # Files structure of Dense-FCN-for-tampering-localization